-The knowledge-based expectations of students by the end of the year is set out in the so-called ‘matrix’, a 6-page-long list of some 170-odd conditions students should learn.
+The knowledge-based expectations of students by the end of the year are set out in the so-called ‘matrix’, a 6-page-long list of some 170-odd conditions students should learn.
 The conditions are classified from R1 (most important) to R3 (least important), so not all conditions are expected to be known in the same level of detail, but this is nevertheless a significant amount of content, and only some will be covered by formal teaching.
 The rest is up to students' own initiative.

 Formative assessment comprises ‘observed clinical encounters’ (OCEs) assessing real patients in the hospital, marked by clinical skills tutors during the year, as well as a small number of written assignments and formative written exams.